microsoftgraph/microsoft-graph-docs/content/walkthroughs/consumer/php.md

 3. Choose **Sign in to Microsoft**.
 4. Sign in with your personal or work or school account and grant the requested permissions.

-Check the inbox of the email address that you configured in [Call the Microsoft Graph](#call-the-microsoft-graph) section.
+Check the inbox of the email address that you configured in [Call the Microsoft Graph using REST](#call-the-microsoft-graph-using-rest) section.
 You should have an email from the account that you used to sign in to the app.

 ## Next steps
 - Try out the REST API using the [Graph explorer](https://graph.microsoft.io/graph-explorer).